 Address: 227 Snake River Ave, Lewiston, ID 83501

-Coeur d’Alene is a bustling city and the largest in North Idaho.
-It’s along the shore of Lake Coeur d’Alene, hence the nickname ‘Lake City’ or ‘CDA’ for short.
-Tourism is a significant economic driver for the town, with a lot of attractions centered around recreation, fun, and culture.
+Coeur d'Alene is a bustling city and the largest in North Idaho.
+It's along the shore of Lake Coeur d'Alene, hence the nickname 'Lake City' or 'CDA' for short.
+Tourism is a significant economic driver for the town, with many attractions centered around recreation, fun, and culture.

 Coeur d'Alene is a well-known ski destination.
 It's located in the Spokane Valley, surrounded by several mountains designed as ski slopes.
 Visitors can find many options for ski resorts around the city.

 Other outdoor activities available for visitors include hiking, mountain biking, fishing in the lake, or camping.
 Many of these activities are enjoyed in the surrounding natural landscapes just outside of the city.